MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Activate the sync template flows

-The flows with the prefix *Sync* are required for populating and cleaning up data in the Dataverse entities (Environment, Power Apps App, Flow, Flow Action Detail, Connector, and Maker).
-The sync flows are used to write or delete data from the admin connectors to the Dataverse entities.
+The flows with the prefix *Sync* are required for populating and cleaning up data in the Dataverse tables (Environment, Power Apps App, Flow, Flow Action Detail, Connector, and Maker).
+The sync flows are used to write or delete data from the admin connectors to the Dataverse tables.
 These flows run on a schedule.

 Note that the first run of these will be long running.
 See the [limitations information](/limitations.md#Long-running-flows) for more details.
 We will avoid issues by enabling the flows in an explicit order.
 We recommend you repeat this order on each upgrade as well.